 on whether or not you need an entity, the pluses and minuses, the costs

 and benefits and which type of entity is best.
 The consultation also

-Before jumping into an entity,
+Before jumping into an

-outweigh the costs.
+benefits far outweigh the costs.

 Following are the entity formation costs you can expect to pay

 with our firm.
 We are proud to say our prices are significantly

 Our full entity formation price is very competitive.

 Through our alliance partner for online filings, you pay state

 filing fees, currently ranging from $70 (Oregon) to $505

 (Illinois).
 Click on the BizFilings link below to see their state

 service, plus $60 additional for their expedited service (we

-In addition to these entity formation costs, you should have other annual
+In addition to these entity formation costs, you should have other

-are none for general partnerships.
+generally there are none for general partnerships.

-Tax return preparation fees: All entities other than
+Tax return preparation fees: All entities other

-income tax return each year.
+a separate income tax return each year.
 That separate tax return

 clients also use our tax preparation service.
 Most traders form

-entities to take advantage of AGI deductions
+entities to take advantage of AGI deductions like retirement plans

-nuances and complexities to executing these strategies right.
+complexities to executing these strategies right.
 Click

 here to learn more.